ToolShedTested

 Understanding Generator Sizing for Power Tools

 💡 Pro Tip: Generator manufacturers list both running and starting watts.
-Always size your generator based on starting watts of the largest tool plus the running watts of everything else you’ll run simultaneously.
+Always size your generator based on starting watts of the largest tool plus the running watts of everything else you'll run simultaneously.
+A generator running near its capacity limit 80% of the time will wear out faster and run hotter than one with headroom to spare.

 Power Requirements by Tool